 Causes of Addiction

 The reason why people do drugs despite the negative side effects seems simple: happiness.
-Substances such as alcohol and illegal narcotics make people feel good, and thus they get addicted, right?
-Actually, it’s a bit more complicated than that.
-Pleasure is the motivation for everyone, whether it is working a job to get paid or buying yourself new things to simply eating a bowl of ice cream.
+Substances such as alcohol and illegal narcotics produce effects which can make people feel good or happy.
+Pleasure is the motivation for everyone, whether it is working at a job to get paid or buying yourself new things to simply eating a bowl of ice cream.

-In a normal-functioning brain, the dopamine released into the brain is reabsorbed and the dopamine levels in the brain return to normal.
+In a normal-functioning brain, the dopamine released into the brain is reabsorbed and dopamine levels in the brain return to normal.
 Yet, when abusing a drug, the chemical function of the brain changes to accommodate the unnaturally high levels of dopamine that are released.

 The extreme surge of dopamine is too much for the brain to absorb, so the dopamine is not recycled normally.
 As the excess dopamine lingers, the brain begins to produce less of it and begins to depend on the dopamine that is produced from drug use instead of naturally.
 Activities that were once fun and enjoyable, soon become dull and boring when compared to using drugs.

-It’s important to understand what addiction is and how it works.
+It’s essential to understand what addiction is and how it works.
 It is even more critical to know the specific roots of your addiction.
 At what point do drugs begin to take over someone’s life, and what makes someone more susceptible to addiction than others?

 While it is true that there are almost countless factors contributing to whether someone becomes addicted to a drug, the two main factors that have the most influence on someone who potentially could develop a substance abuse disorder are environmental and biological factors.

 Depending on the environment that someone is in, the probability of that person developing an addiction or dependency can vary from nearly impossible to almost guaranteed.
 The term “environmental factor” as relating to addiction refers to the different outside forces that a person is exposed to that may influence their risk of developing an addiction.